Budibase/website/content/blog/data/google-sheets-dashboard.md

 Whether you want to save your internal developers time, cut out contractors, or empower your employees as citizen devs, Budibase is built for speed, efficiency, and cost-effectiveness.

 We’re biased, but we think Budibase is the smart choice for busy teams who don’t want to compromise on results.
 Tens of thousands of companies think the same.

-We’ve even created 50+ free, deployable [app templates](https://budibase.com/templates) to show off just what Budibase is capable of.

 Sign up to Budibase for free today to start building apps the fast, easy way.